kokubum/FlaskBlog/README.md

 ```
 pip install -r dev.txt
 ```
-Beyond the **.flaskenv** that is already configured to run the app, you'll need to create a **.env** file and put your configurations like 'secret_key' and others (take a look at the config.py file).
+Beyond the **.flaskenv** that is already configured to run the app, you can create a **.env** file and put your configurations like 'secret_key' and others (take a look at the config.py file).

 ## Running